 What do I need to do to get started?

-What is "Automatic Payment Entries" for on the Setup Accounting window?
+What is Automatic Payment Entries for on the Setup Accounting window?

-It is commonly used for cash payments from patients.
-When you click Add, you will be prompted to select a payment type (defined in Definitions, Payment Types) and add accounts the cash will be 'deposited' into (we recommend using a second asset account such as 'Cash Box').
+It is commonly used for cash payments from patients or patient refunds.
+When you click Add, you will be prompted to select a payment type and add accounts the cash will be deposited into (we recommend using a second asset account such as Cash Box).
 Also select an income account so the transactions are included when tracking total income.

 How are deposits assigned to an account?

-When you create a new deposit, the account that will receive the deposit is listed under 'Deposit into Account' on the Edit Deposit Slip window.
+When you create a new deposit, the account that will receive the deposit is listed under Deposit into Account on the Edit Deposit Slip window.
 The default account is the first one listed in for Automatic Deposit Entries.
 You can also manually create a deposit if the income received is not from a patient.

-How do I enter a transaction for a payment (e.g. utility payments, rent)?
+How do I enter a transaction for a payment (e.g., utility payments, rent)?

 We recommend entering a negative payment from an asset account like a checking account.
 It is easier to remember that a negative number here deducts from your asset account balance.
 If you instead enter the payment from an expense account, the payment amount should always be positive since it adds to the expense total.